Q. Are unvaccinated members now allowed to attend “C” schools?

 Q. If I am unvaccinated, can I get any vaccine I want?

 A. Coast Guard Active Duty and Ready Reserve members may choose to receive any COVID-19 vaccine that is fully approved by the FDA, administered under the FDA’s Emergency Use Authorization (EUA), or is included on the World Health Organization Emergency Use Listing.

 Coast Guard Active Duty and Ready Reserve members shall be provided any vaccine that has received Food and Drug Administration (FDA) licensure.
-Currently, the Pfizer-BioNTech COVID-19 vaccine, which was licensed by the FDA on 23 August 2021, meets this requirement.

 For now, if you receive any of these three vaccines – Pfizer-BioNTech, Moderna, or Johnson & Johnson/Janssen – in accordance with their dosing and timing requirements, you will be considered fully vaccinated.

 Q. Given this mandate, am I still required to be vaccinated if I already had COVID-19?

 A. Yes.
 Previous COVID-19 infection does not satisfy the vaccine mandate.
 Military members with previous COVID-19 infection are not considered fully vaccinated based solely on having been infected, and must be vaccinated.
 Consistent with the Secretary of Defense’s direction, all Coast Guard active duty and Ready Reserve members who are not fully vaccinated, and do not fall within an approved exception, must now be vaccinated against COVID-19.